What are Jadeite Dishes?

 Jadeite Dishes Were Made with Recycled Glass

-Jadeite dishes were used by melting down recycled green glass bottles and pouring the molten glass into molds to form a variety of kitchen glassware.
+Jadeite dishes were created by melting down recycled green glass bottles along with other additives.
+The resulting molten glass was then poured into molds to shape a range of kitchen glassware items.

 Different amounts of green glass were used in the production process which resulted in varying shades of green, as well as manufacturing defects like swirl marks.